CallumRowston/CallumRowston_T2A2/README.md

 ## R3
 ### **Why have you chosen this database system.
 What are the drawbacks compared to others?**

-The chosen database system for this project is PostgreSQL, a Relational Database Management System (RDBMS) using Structured Query Language (SQL) to access it.
-This type of database system stores data in tables with rows and columns, and uses SQL to query the database.
+The chosen database system for this project is PostgreSQL, a Relational Database Management System (RDBMS) using Structured Query Language (SQL) to query the database.
+This type of database system stores data in tables with rows and columns.
 NoSQL is the alternative to an RDBMS and stores data in JSON format.

+NoSQL databses are fantastic at being flexible with data due to its schema.
+This is great for scenarios where data inputs are changing and the attributes are unknown.
+However this project is generally aware of all incoming data and how it should be handled, due to the RDBMS schema.
+A NoSQL database also excels at processing large quantities of data (TBs), however this application is unlikely to be handling such amounts of data now or in the future.
+For these data consistency, workload and flexibility concerns, an RDBMS was chosen for this project

+(1)

+PostgreSQL was chosen for this project for the following reasons:

+- Robust language support.
+PostgreSQL supports writing database functions in multiple programming languages.
+Most importantly it supports Python which was to be used for development, and works well with web frameworks such as Flask which was also used for this project.
+- It is free and open-source which makes it an unbeatable candidate in regards to cost.
+- It is inherently scalable, meaning this project can be easily expanded on in the future.
+- Support for a large amount of data types.
+Although the data types used in this project are relatively standard, having the option of more complex data types such as ```money``` and ```range``` types will allow for exciting possibilities for the API in the future.
+- Specific support for geographic objects, allowing it to be used for storing location based information that could be very useful for providing precise location data for canyoning.

+  (2,3)

+However, some drawbacks of using PostgreSQL include:

+- As a side effect of PostgreSQL's robust compatibility, it is generally considered to be slower than alternatives such as MySQL, especially for read-heavy tasks.
+However, due to the scale of this API, the difference is likely to be negligibile or altogether unnoticeable.
+- In addition to read-heavy tasks causing performance issues, PostgreSQL allocates about 10mb of memory per client connection, meaning if a large amount of users were to adopt this application, it may performance issues for users, resulting in a bad user experience.
+- PostgreSQL has less third party tools and services associated with it as it has long been less popular than MySQL, despite it's growth in popularity over the last few years.

+  (2,3)

 ---